KaoShengChieh/Chat_Application/README.md

 <img src="https://i.imgur.com/iDJnQk2.png" width="300">

 ### Add Friend
 Pressing the third button of the bar on the left would direct you to add friend page.
 You can enter an existing username in order to add that user.
-If the user name doesn’t exist or the user tries to add himself/herseld, the error message would be shown.
+If the user name doesn’t exist or the user tries to add himself/herself, the error message would be shown.

 <img src="https://i.imgur.com/pbIWmIM.png" width="400">

 ### Friend List

 After adding a friend successfully, you will see your friend’s name appearing on Friend List.
-If you wants to chat with a friend, you simply click the name of the friend.
+If you want to chat with a friend, you simply click the name of the friend.

 <img src="https://i.imgur.com/LVHfxY9.png" width="600">